Kevin4577/odoo-addons/stock_picking_invoice_reference/README.rst

 Stock Picking Invoice Reference
 ===============================

-The new module 'stock_picking_invoice_reference' specifics the invoice reference for each delivery orders.
+The new module 'stock_picking_invoice_reference' specifies the invoice reference for each delivery order.

 Bug Tracker
 ===========